hpiwowar/citation11k/analysis/stats.md

 ## Methods

-###Relationship between data availability and citation

-####Data collection

-The primary analysis in this paper examines the citation count of a gene expression microarray experiment, relative to availability of the experiment's data.
+The analyses presented in this paper are primarily based on two independent large data collections.
+The first data collection is a set of studies that create microarray data, attributes of these studies, and citation counts to these studies.
+The second data collection is the set of papers within PubMed Central that mention a microarray accession number within their full text.

+###Data collection for citation analysis

-The sample of microarray experiments used in the current analysis was previously determined (Piwowar, 2011; Piwowar, 2011).
-Briefly, a full-text query uncovered papers with wet-lab methods related to gene expression microarray data collection.
+The data collection for citation analysis leveraged a previously collected dataset, (Piwowar, 2011; Piwowar, 2011).

+In that study, papers that generated microarray data were identified through a full-text query targeting wet-lab methods related to gene expression microarray data production.
 The full-text query was characterized with high precision (90%, 95% confidence interval 86% to 93%) and a moderate recall (56%, 52% to 61%) for this task.
 Running the query in PubMed Central, HighWire Press, and Google Scholar identified <code class="knitr inline">11603</code> distinct gene expression microarray papers.
 The papers were published between 2000 and 2009.

 The independent variable of interest is the availability of gene expression microarray data.
-Data availability had been previously determined for our sample articles in (Piwowar, 2011), so we directly reused that dataset (Piwowar, 2011).
-Datasets were considered available if they were discovered in either of the two predominant gene expression microarray databases: NCBI's Gene Expression Omnibus (GEO), and EBI's ArrayExpress.
+In (Piwowar, 2011), datasets were considered available if they were discovered in either of the two predominant gene expression microarray databases: NCBI's Gene Expression Omnibus (GEO), and EBI's ArrayExpress.
 "An earlier evaluation found that querying GEO and ArrayExpress with article PubMed identifiers located a representative 77% of all associated publicly available datasets [Piwowar 2010].
 [We] used the same method for finding datasets associated with published articles in this study: [we] queried GEO for links to the PubMed identifiers in the analysis sample using the “pubmed_gds [filter]” and queried ArrayExpress by searching for each PubMed identifier in a downloaded copy of the ArrayExpress database.
 Articles linked from a dataset in either of these two centralized repositories were considered to have [publicly available data] for the endpoint of this study, and those without such a link were considered not to have [available] data."
 (Piwowar, 2011)

-(Piwowar, 2011) included 124 attributes for each of the gene expression microarray studies in our sample.
-We used a subset of these --attributes previously shown or suspected to correlate with citation rate:
+We included a subset of attributes in the (Piwowar, 2011) dataset, retaining those previously shown or suspected to correlate with citation rate:

 * date of publication
 * journal